 If you are responding to a report of misconduct

-If you are responding to a report that you may have violated the sexual and gender-based misconduct policy, you may be feeling frightened, ashamed, upset and confused.
-The Counseling Center exists to support all students.
+If you are responding to a report that you may have violated the sexual and gender-based misconduct policy, you may be feeling confused, upset, or even ashamed and frightened.
+The Counseling Center is a confidential and professional resource for all students.
 A trained counselor can help you to sort through your experience and can provide you with support and information.
 You may also find it helpful to review campus and local policies that offer official definitions of sexual assault: see Skidmore’s sexual and gender-based misconduct policy.

 If a charge of sexual or gender-based misconduct is brought against you, the Title IX coordinator or designee will offer you the option of working with a sexual and gender-based misconduct (SGBM) advisor, a Skidmore staff or faculty member who is trained to support responding students.